derijkp/zstdra/README.md

 rather than plain zstd because it compresses the file in equally sized (uncompressed) independent chunks that can be skipped or decompressed as needed, making the access to part of the data more efficient.
-You can specify the chunk size using the -b option; smaller values make for finer grained (and faster) random access but decrease compression efficienty a bit, e.g. a test file compressed with a chunck size of 1 was 0.015% smaller than one compressed with chunk size of 0.5. zstdra will work on default zstd compressed files, but not efficiently.
+You can specify the chunk size (expressed in Mb) using the -b option; smaller values make for finer grained (and faster) random access but decrease compression efficienty a bit, e.g. a test file compressed with a chunck size of 1 was 0.015% smaller than one compressed with chunk size of 0.5. zstdra will work on default zstd compressed files, but not efficiently.

-For faster access, an index file (with the name filename.zst.zsti) can be made using: zstdindex filename.zst
+For even faster random access, an index file (with the name filename.zst.zsti) can be made using: zstdindex filename.zst
 The zsti file contains a list of the starting positions of the blocks in a binary format (prepended with a yaml header describing the binary data.